 April 10, 2026

-Losing a job is stressful enough.
-The last thing you should have to worry about is whether your employer is going to pay you.
-For many California employees, that is exactly the situation.
+Losing a job is stressful enough without also worrying about whether your employer is going to pay you.
+But for many California employees, that is exactly the situation.
 They are waiting on final wages that should have already arrived, with no clear answer on what the law requires.

 California's final paycheck law gives departing employees real protections.
 Your employer is not just encouraged to pay you on time.
 They are legally required to meet certain strict deadlines.
 And when they do not follow the rules, there are financial consequences designed to hold them accountable.

-This guide breaks down what the California final paycheck law requires, what your last check must include, and what your options are if your employer does not follow through.
+Specifically, this guide covers what the law requires, what your last check must include, and what your options are if your employer does not pay.

 California Final Paycheck Deadlines: Fired, Laid Off, or Resigned